bensuperpc/furaffinity_downloader/README.md

 - [Python 3.10](https://www.python.org/)
 - [pip](https://pypi.org/project/pip/)
 - [Git](https://git-scm.com/)
-- [Furaffinity account](https://www.furaffinity.net/) and their A and B cookies
+- [Furaffinity account](https://www.furaffinity.net/) and their A and B cookies (You can get with F12 key)

 ### Clone and config